nairod2000/nutrition_backend/README_API.md

 Micronutrient targets are determined based on FDA recommendations given user sex, age, and whether pregnant or lactating.
 For the purpose of determining micronutrient targets, if any of the user attributes `sex`, `age`, `is_pregnant`, or `is_lactating` are undefined, the endpoint will use the following defaults: `sex` defaults to 'Male', `age` defaults to 30, and `is_pregnant` and `is_lactating` default to `false`.
 (This does not modify the actual user attributes.)

 If the user attribute `sex` is undefined, the `name` attribute of the new goal will default to 'Nutritional Goal'.
+Otherwise, it will be based on the GoalTemplate used to set the micronutrient targets and will be based on those same user attributes.
 If a goal with the same name already exists, a request will update the attributes of the existing goal instead of generating a new one.

 **Request:**
 ```